-I have been in email marketing since over a decade, and frequently went through stories about effective email marketing campaigns.
-People out there talked for hours on topics like 'the most critical components of an email' and 'the mistakes that destroy your email campaigns',and so on.
+I have been in email marketing for over a decade and frequently went through stories about effective email marketing campaigns.
+People out there talked for hours on topics like 'the most critical components of an email' 'the mistakes that destroy your email campaigns', and so on.
 Believe me, that list could be pretty long.

 Top Email Marketing Metrics for Campaign Success:

-Since a long time, the need of standardization in purchasing and comparing email services has been felt.
-For email marketers it is very tough task to achieve a consistency in email definitions and matrices for improving and managing their email marketing campaigns.
+For a long time, the need for standardization in purchasing and comparing email services has been felt.
+For email marketers, it is a very tough task to achieve consistency in email definitions and matrices for improving and managing their email marketing campaigns.

-On the contrary, despite all the optimization done, if an email campaign doesn't achieve its goal, it's utter waste of effort.
+On the contrary, despite all the optimization done, if an email campaign doesn't achieve its goal, it's an utter waste of effort.
 Before inking the deal, the first question I ask my clients is their objective behind the campaign.
-Most of the marketers want to boost subscriber base or like to generate leads that eventually get converted into potential customers.
+Most marketers want to boost their subscriber base or like to generate leads that eventually get converted into potential customers.

 1. Click Through Rate

-If going by the definition, Click Through Rate (CTR) is the percentage of email recipients who clicked on the links given in an email.
-Being the growth-oriented marketer, I put CTR first on the metric list to be measured.
+If going by the definition, Click Rate (CTR) is the percentage of email recipients who click on the links given in an email.
+Being a growth-oriented marketer, I put CTR first on the metric list to be measured.
 It lets marketers track and measure performance for every individual mail sent to the recipients.

-CTR plays a decisive role in measuring results of A/B tests.
+CTR plays a decisive role in measuring the results of A/B tests.
 A/B tests are conducted to find different methods to get more clicks in the emails.
-Click Through Rate is indeed the most important metric that gives you direct insight into the number of audience engaging with your content and interested to know more about you.
+Rate is indeed the most important metric that gives you direct insight into the number of audiences engaging with your content and interested in knowing more about you.

 2. Conversion Rate